Grade change options for undergraduate courses

 McMaster University strives to be welcoming and inclusive of all its members and respectful of their differences.
 Students, staff, and instructors come from a range of backgrounds, traditions and beliefs.
 The University recognizes that, on occasion, the timing of a student’s religious, Indigenous, or spiritual observances and that of their academic obligations may conflict.
 In such cases, the University will provide reasonable academic accommodation for students that is consistent with the Ontario Human Rights Code, through respectful, accessible, and fair processes.

 Academic Obligations Excluding Registrar-Invigilated Examinations

-- Students are to submit the RISO form, electronically or in person, to Shelley Anderson (A-L) or Madeline Van Impe (M-Z) in the Arts & Science Program Office within 10 working days from the start of each term in which the accommodations is necessary.
+- Students are to submit the RISO form, electronically or in person, to Shelley Anderson (A-L) or Rebecca Bishop (M-Z) in the Arts & Science Program Office within 10 working days from the start of each term in which the accommodations is necessary.

-- For observances for which the specific dates/details are not known in advance, please contact Shelley or Madeline (as appropriate) to notify of the potential conflict.
+- For observances for which the specific dates/details are not known in advance, please contact Shelley or Rebecca (as appropriate) to notify of the potential conflict.

 - Once the RISO form has been reviewed and approved, the relevant instructors will be notified by email of the days and/or times during which the conflict(s) is anticipated, with a copy to the student.

 - It is the student’s responsibility to follow-up with their instructor(s) to make accommodation arrangements as soon as possible and no later than five working days prior to the date on which the scheduling conflict will occur.